 Who Are the Best Candidates For a Tummy Tuck?

-A tummy tuck is suitable for both men and women who are in good general health.
+Suitable for both men and women who are in good general health.

 Women who have had several pregnancies may find the procedure useful for tightening their abdominal muscles and reducing the amount of loose skin.
 A tummy tuck is also an option for men or women who were once obese and still have excess fat deposits or loose skin around the belly.